 8. Patients Only Remember the Pain

 Injections are almost always going to be at least a tiny bit painful for your patients, even when you use small needles.
 To improve your patient’s comfort, The IAPAM blog recommends that you numb the injection areas before you administer the procedure.
 The simplest way to do this, according to the same post, and because the injections are shallow, is with ice.
 Numb the area a minute or so before administering the injection to ensure optimum patient comfort.

 9. Only Hit Home Runs

-Unfortunately not everybody is a good candidate for Botox® treatments.
-Some people are more prone to serious side effects than others and for some the treatment simply won’t be effective.
-Your patient’s history, their current medical status, etc. are all important considerations you need to take into account before agreeing to treat a patient.
+Unfortunately, not everybody is a good candidate for Botox® treatments.
+Some people are more prone to serious side effects than others and for some, the treatment simply won’t be effective.
+Your patient’s history, current medical status, etc. are all important considerations you need to take into account before agreeing to treat a patient.
 Be thorough during your interviews and exams!

 10. Project Positivity

 Remember, while there are medical reasons to use Botox®, most of the patients who are interested in cosmetic injectables are insecure about some aspect of their appearance.
 It is important to be an empathetic listener and to pay very close attention to your patient’s emotional responses to your advice.
 If you are too “gung-ho,” your patient might worry that you agree with their insecurities.
 If you are too clinical, they are less likely to feel safe placing themselves in your hands.

 You learned a lot about bedside manners when you were in medical school.
 Now is a good time to go back to step one and review what you’ve learned.
 This is what your patients will remember more than anything else.
 It is what they will communicate to people when they review your practice or decide to recommend you to their friends and family members.